 Fall Spice Soap...A Recipe (Mandarin Orange, Cinnamon, Clove...YUM)

-Want a great Fall soap to make?
-This hot process soap recipe is warm and comforting with the calming and uplifting properties of Mandarin Orange Essential Oil.
+My Mandarin-Spice hot process soap recipe is warm and comforting with the calming and uplifting properties of Mandarin Orange Essential Oil and Cinnamon.
+It smells delicious, and the aromatherapy benefits will make you so happy!

 Ingredients for Fall Mandarin Spice Hot Process Soap: